Take this short quiz to see if you cat has these poor cat health warning signs...

 6 - Look bloated with no visible waistline and have muscles that feel soft and mushy rather than firm and tone?

-- Have course, dry, dull fur rather than being super silky soft and luxurious?
+7 - Have course, dry, dull or separated fur rather than being super silky soft and luxurious?

 8 - Have watery eyes with inflammation of the lower inner eyelids?

-- Is your cat lazy, even listless (providing that he or she is an adult and not ill)?
+9 - Act lazy or listless (providing that he or she is not ill)?

-- When kitty sits, does her belly lay on the floor?
+10 - When sitting, does her belly lay on the floor?

 What do your answers mean?

-A “Yes” answer to any of these questions greatly increases the risk of painful, stressful, and costly medical problems that can be deadly.
+A “Yes” answer to any of these questions means your cat has a greatly increased risk of painful, stressful, and costly medical problems that can make your cat miserable.
 These conditions have become the acceptable “norm” for cats, and they are normal for a cat that is surviving, but not thriving.
-You can improve your cat's health, so keep reading.
+You have the power to improve your cat's health, so keep reading.

 Question #2: Bad breath, red gum line, and tartar can lead to pain and not eating, and a bacterial infection in the gums.
 If left untreated, bacteria enter the bloodstream through the gums and can cause organ damage, leading to death.
 Plus, your cat may need teeth pulled, a costly procedure.